lorenchorley/Unity3D-Prototyping-Tool-Set/README.md

  * A fast game prototyping and production tool set for Unity3D
  * A set of frameworks and tools for fast game prototyping and production
  * A continuously updated project, as my needs change or as I find new tools that fit my needs
+ * A well organised project structure to use as a base to start any new game

 ## Why
  * I found that I spend most of my time on a new project reinventing the same things over and over again, so: